raphael/linux-samus/README.md

 ```
 ./setup.systemd.sh
 ```
-The same directory also contains `setup.systemd.sh` which when executed copies scripts and mxt-app application to `/usr/local/bin` and configures systemd to run the script `enable-atmel.sh on boot and from sleep i.e. after suspend is resumed.
+The same directory also contains `setup.systemd.sh`.
+When executed copies scripts and mxt-app to `/usr/local/bin` and configures systemd to run the script `enable-atmel.sh on boot and from sleep i.e. after suspend is resumed.

 ### Xorg